divio/aldryn-redirects/README.rst

 Aldryn Redirects
 ################

-This is a modified version of django's ``django.contrib.redirects`` app that supports language dependant target URLs, using ``django-parler``.
+This is a modified version of Django's ``django.contrib.redirects`` app that supports language-dependent target URLs, using ``django-parler``.

 This is useful for cases in which another middleware strips the language prefix from the URL, like django CMS.
-It allows to define different urls to redirect to, depending on the users language.
+It allows to define different urls to redirect to, depending on the user's language.

 ************
 Installation